Detox in Arizona

 Detoxification, or detox, cleanses the body of harmful toxins that have accumulated during drug or alcohol abuse.
 When someone is addicted to a mind-altering substance, their chemistry is altered in a way that inhibits their ability to resist those substances.
 Detox prepares the mind and body for rehabilitation treatment.

 Detox often deters some substance abuse addicts.
-Not only because they’ll have to give up the substance they are addicted to, but because detox can be an uncomfortable process that involves withdrawal.
-Withdrawal is an array of symptoms such as vomiting, nausea, tremors, hallucinations and seizures.
+Not only because they’ll have to give up the substance they are addicted to, but because it can be an uncomfortable process that involves withdrawal.
+Withdrawal is an array of symptoms such as vomiting, nausea, tremors, hallucinations, and seizures.
 Withdrawals are deadly for those who are addicted to benzos and alcohol.
 We highly recommend these people go through detox at an accredited, medically supervised treatment center.

 It’s important to remember that detox is only the first step in recovery.
-Detox doesn’t rehabilitate a substance abuser, it merely prepares them for it.
+Detox doesn’t rehabilitate a substance abuser; it merely prepares them for it.

 The Steps of Detoxification

-When someone first enrolls in a detox facility, they will receive an assessment with to determine the substances they are using, the quantity, and their medical history.
-The client’s treatment plan is shaped from this assessment.
+When someone first enrolls in a detox facility, they will receive an assessment to determine the substances they are using, the quantity, and their medical history.
+The client’s treatment plan is shaped by this assessment.
 Honesty is imperative at this stage to ensure you receive the best treatment possible, and the most comprehensive treatment plan for your recovery.